Villa Cetinale: 17th century

-The residence was originally a modest building surrounded by farm dwellings, owned by Fabio Chigi (1599-1667).
+The residence was originally a modest building surrounded by farm dwellings, owned by Fabio Chigi (1599–1667).
 Chigi employed Benedetto Giovannelli, a local architect, to design the plans for a new villa, whose construction occurred between 1651 and 1655.
 After Fabio Chigi became Pope Alexander VII, in 1655, work came to a halt.

-In 1676, the villa and lands were inherited by the Pope's nephew, Cardinal Flavio Chigi (1631-1693), Prince of Farnese, Duke of Ariccia and Prince of the Holy Roman Empire.
+In 1676, the villa and lands were inherited by the Pope's nephew, Cardinal Flavio Chigi (1631–1693), Prince of Farnese, Duke of Ariccia and Prince of the Holy Roman Empire.
 Cardinal Chigi employed the architect Carlo Fontana in 1680 to redesign the villa, originally called Villa Chigi, and plan the gardens.
 Fontana was a former pupil of Gian Lorenzo Bernini.
 His design transformed the villa into the Roman Baroque style.

 After the death of Cardinal Chigi in 1693 it passed into his family, the Chigi-Zondadari, who retained it into the late 20th century.

 20th century

 Villa Cetinale, by then in a somewhat ruinous state, was acquired by British aristocrat Antony Lambton in 1977.
 Lambton retired there, following a personal scandal in England.
 For nearly three decades he meticulously restored the villa and the gardens' built features and plantings.
 He died in Siena in 2006.
 It is now available for private rental, with garden tours available by arrangement.

-British writer and garden design aficionado Harold Acton translated the Latin inscription on Villa Cetinale as follows:

 Garden

 Main axis

 The plan of the Villa Cetinale gardens is in the Giardino all'italiana style, with a strong solo primary axis.

 It begins at the lower terminus far below the house, with a gigantic statue of Hercules.
-The axis extends across the natural and agricultural landscape, and the midway immediate villa surroundings, to its upper terminus, a hermitage—Romitorio high on the hill above.
+The axis extends across natural and landscape, and the midway immediate villa surroundings, to its upper terminus, a hermitage—Romitorio high on the hill above.

-On axis at the front façade of the villa is the Limonaia, a semi-walled potted lemon garden, accented with statues by Giuseppe Mazzuoli (1644-1725) and 'Baroque style' topiary.
+On axis at the front façade of the villa is a semi-walled potted lemon garden, accented with statues by Giuseppe Mazzuoli (1644–1725) and 'Baroque style' topiary.
 On axis at the rear façade a symmetrical double staircase rises to the primary villa entry, at the piano nobile ('floor one') level, following the Roman custom of reserving the ground floor unnumbered for the domestic service uses.

 Behind the villa an avenue (allée) of Italian cypress (Cupressus sempervirens) defines the axis through gardens and fields to the base of the hill.
-A significant and very long stone stairway carries the axis up through the hillside's woodlands, to the focal point of the hermitage tower.
+A significant and very long stone stairway carries the axis up through the hillside's woodlands, to the focal point of the Romitorio.